intel/thunderbolt-software-user-space/README.md

 On Fedora, use this:
 `dnf install cmake boost-devel txt2tags`

+on SLE15 and openSUSE Tumbleweed
+`zypper in txt2tags libboost_filesystem-devel cmake`

 ### Building
 Use the CMakeLists.txt file found in the root directory to build the project.